RafalKucharskiPK/RafalKucharskiPK.github.io/_pages/jobs.md

 order: 4
 ---

-We have two 3-year PhD positions funded by NCN under OPUS granted [project](https://www.ncn.gov.pl/sites/default/files/listy-rankingowe/2020-03-16pfoa/streszczenia/480109-en.pdf) with competitive salary, ideally starting from Aug 2021.
+We have two open-positions for PhD's funded by NCN OPUS [project](https://www.ncn.gov.pl/sites/default/files/listy-rankingowe/2020-03-16pfoa/streszczenia/480109-en.pdf) with competitive salary, ideally starting from Aug 2021.

 Both interdisciplinary, originating from transport systems but directed towards number of exciting fields.